SuGold/SuGold.github.io/THM Writeups/Pickle Rick/README.md

 ![nmap Scan](https://i.ibb.co/88G0q6q/nmapScan.png)

-Looks like we have an SSH port open, we can leverage that later after we get some credentials.
+Looks like we have an SSH port open, maybe we can leverage that later after we get some credentials.

 Since this is an Apache server, it's safe to assume it's using PHP somewhere.
 Let's try running dirb again but this time with the `-X .php` option to check for PHP files.